YeongjunHong/Vanilla-NLP-Models-Comparison/README.md

 # Vanilla NLP Model Comparison

 This project compares different NLP models (RNN, Transformer, BERT, and GPT) on the IMDb movie reviews dataset.
-I tried my best to import less libraries and make the models lightweight , so that they are runnable on CPU only environments.
+I tried my best to import less libraries and make the models lightweight , so that they are runnable not only on GPU devices but,  CPU only environments.

 ## Setup